APSU Volleyball defeats Eastern Illinois in Four Sets - Clarksville, TN Online

 |

-« Older: Austin Peay State University Women’s Golf finish Day One at Kiawah Island Classic Newer: Austin Peay State University Baseball rallies to beat Army, 12-7 »
+« Older: APSU Women’s Golf in good position heading into final day of Kiawah Island Classic Newer: Austin Peay State University Men’s Golf moves up at Southern Invitational »

 APSU Volleyball defeats Eastern Illinois in Four Sets

-Charleston, IL – Five different Austin Peay State University (APSU) volleyball players posted double-digit kill totals in a four-set (25-21, 24-26, 25-10, 25-15) Ohio Valley Conference victory against Eastern Illinois, Sunday night at Lantz Arena.
+Charleston, IL – Outside hitters Brooke Moore and Chloe Stitt each had 15 kills, leading the Austin Peay State University (APSU) volleyball team to a four-set Ohio Valley Conference victory (19-25, 25-22, 25-11, 25-12) against Eastern Illinois, Monday at Lantz Arena.

-Austin Peay State University (5-2) returned to the win column thanks to a 72-kill offensive performance that saw it post an impressive .409 attack percentage with only 18 attack errors on 132 attempts.
-It was APSU’s second-best attack percentage in a four-set match all time.

-The Governors dominated the third and fourth sets after Eastern Illinois tied the match, 1-1.
-In the third, APSU had 18 kills, one error and a .708 attack percentage.
-APSU’s fourth set effort saw it post 18 kills and four errors for a .412 attack percentage to secure the win.

-Outside hitter Taylor McInerney, making her second start, enjoyed the best performance by a Govs hitter this season, finishing with 16 kills and a .370 attack percentage.
-Outside hitter Chloe Stitt had 14 kills while outside hitters Brooke Moore and Maggie Keenan each had 11 kills.
-Middle blocker Claire Darland set a program record with an .846 attack percentage, posting 11 kills on 13 attempts with no errors.
+With the win, Austin Peay State University (6-2) finishes the first half of the 16-match OVC slate tied for third place with Southeast Missouri.

+The top four teams in the league standings in four weeks will qualify for the Spring 2021 OVC Volleyball Championship.

+The Governors fourth set performance was even more impressive as it went errorless in the attack and notched 15 kills against 29 attempts for a .517 attack percentage.
+Eastern Illinois would muster nine kills in the frame but again had five errors for a .125 attack percentage.

+Stitt’s 15-kill outing saw her commit just three errors and post a .400 attack percentage.
+Moore finished with a .353 attack percentage, finishing with 15 kills, three attack errors, and 34 attempts.
+The Governors ended the day with 58 kills and a .307 attack percentage.

-EIU’s Laurel Bailey led all hitters with 17 kills, finishing with a .308 attack percentage.
-Kylie Michael had 10 kills for the Panthers, who finished with 45 kills as a team and hit .216 on the night.
+For a second-straight match, EIU’s Laurel Bailey led all hitters with 16 kills.
+Kylie Michael added 11 kills as the Panthers finished with 43 kills.

-Austin Peay State University and Eastern Illinois conclude their two-match series with a 4:00pm, Monday match at Lantz Arena.
+Austin Peay State University volleyball team returns to Clarksville and begins the second half of its OVC schedule with a two-match series against Murray State, beginning Sunday at the Dunn Center.

 SectionsSports

-TopicsAPSU, APSU Athletics, APSU Sports, APSU Volleyball, APSU Women's Volleyball, Austin Peay State University, Brooke Moore, Charleston IL, Chloe Stitt, Claire Darland, Eastern Illinois, Lady Govs, Lantz Arena, Maggi eKeenan, Ohio Valley Conference, OVC, Taylor McInerney
+TopicsAPSU, APSU Athletics, APSU Dunn Center, APSU Sports, APSU Volleyball, APSU Women's Volleyball, Austin Peay State University, Brooke Moore, Charleston IL, Chloe Stitt, Eastern Illinois, Lady Govs, Lantz Arena, Murray State, Ohio Valley Conference, OVC, OVC Volleyball Championship, Southeast Missouri

 |